Rongshui Miao Autonomous County: Demographics

 Rongshui County has a total population of 485,120 (2007).

 More than 70 percent of the population represents various ethnic minorities, such as the Miao, Yao, Dong, Zhuang and others.
 40,81% of the total population belong to the Miao minority (2007).

 Geography

+Rongshui County is located in northwestern Guangxi.
+It borders Rong'an County to the east, Sanjiang Dong Autonomous County to the northeast, Liucheng County to the south, Huanjiang County to the west, Luocheng County to the southwest, and Congjiang County, Guizhou to the north.

 Apart from the county town, Rongshui comprises many small villages and large rural areas.
 The county is mountainous, featuring both karst landscapes and larger mountain massifs such as the Yuan Bao Shan mountains.
 The river Rong (Rongjiang) flows through the county and passes by Rongshui town.
 The longest river within the county is the Bei River (Beijiang, not to be confused with the Beijiang tributary to the Zhujiang).

 Administrative divisions

-Rongshui County has 4 towns, 16 townships and 204 villages under its administration.
+Rongshui County is divided into 7 towns, 11 townships and 2 ethnic townships:

-The towns include Rongshui, Hemu, Huaibao, and Sanfang.

-The townships are Anchui, Antai, Baiyun, Dalang, Danian, Dongtou, Gandong, Gongdong, Gunbei, Hongshui, Liangzhai, Sirong, Tonglian, Wangdong, Xiangfen, and Yongle.